Algorithmic Shortlisting in Participatory Budgeting: Vote-Based Shortlisting

 \subsection{No Prior Data Exposure}

 To ensure that the language models used in this study had no prior exposure to the voting results or full project descriptions, we adapted the methodology proposed by \citet{golchin2024timetravel}.
-Their technique evaluates whether a model has been trained on a specific set of examples, by measuring the model’s ability to reconstruct exact or semantically similar text when presented with incomplete fragments, particularly in text completion or contextual recall tasks.

-Following this approach, we selected random samples from our dataset of projects, focusing on their descriptions, districts, and costs.
-We implemented two types of tests:
+Their technique evaluates whether a model has been trained on a specific set of examples, by measuring the model’s ability to reconstruct exact or semantically similar text when presented with incomplete fragments, particularly in text completion or contextual recall.
+We selected a random sample from our dataset of projects in Toulouse 2022-2024 and Wroclaw 2016-2017, those for which project descriptions are available, focusing on their descriptions, districts, and costs, and implemented two types of test:

-\begin{itemize}[leftmargin = *] \item[1.] \textbf{Project Description Completion}.
+\begin{itemize} \item[1.] \textbf{Project Description Completion}.
 We prompted the LLM to generate the full description of a project under two conditions: (a) without providing any part of the original text (only the project title), and (b) by providing the first few lines of the original description.
 We analyzed both lexical and semantic similarity between the real and generated descriptions.
-In all cases, the LLM produced generic or irrelevant content and was unable to reproduce the original description, either partially or in full. \item[2.] \textbf{Cost and District Retrieval:} In a second test, we provided the LLM with the project title and full description and asked it to identify the district where the project was proposed and its estimated cost.
+In all cases, the LLM produced generic or irrelevant content and was unable to reproduce the original description, either partially or in full. \item[2.] \textbf{Cost and District Retrieval:} In a second test, we provided the LLM with the project title and its full description and asked it to identify the district where the project was proposed and its estimated cost.
 Again, the model failed to retrieve any of this information correctly. \end{itemize}

-We take these results as a proof that the model did not exhibit signs of prior exposure to our datasets, thus validating their use for prediction tasks in this study.
-The data validation can be consulted in the supplementary material, to be made public after publication.